loginom/admin-guide-l10n/data-en/desktop/setup.md

 ![](../images/personal_msi_features_default.png)

 * The **"Loginom Personal"** component is compulsory for installation.
-* The **"Documentation"** component enables to install the document files wor the platform operation.
+* The **"Documentation"** component enables to install the document files for the platform operation.

 All components are installed by default.